VaxThrash/Project-Don-t-Fall/README.md

 * Black border when changing resolution

 # Update :
-Every fisrt week of the month (next update between 1/10 and 7/10)
+Every fisrt week of the month

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------